DerKaiser2023/TaP-PenUltimate-REVIVED/modlist.md

 HBM NTM (JamesH fork)

-xradar (ClowderMod Bullshittery Edition) -in development, updated xradar is in use for now
+(xenofactions cursed edition) -in development, updated xradar is in use for now

 Itlt